Eating out at Local Pubs and Cafes

 The White Hart, in Chilsworthy, is a really traditional and friendly ‘local’, which is just 5 minutes away by car.
-The beer is fantastic, so much are in Camra’s Real Ale guide this year.
-Even better, the pub was awarded Camra’s Best Pub in Cornwall award in 2018!
+The beer is fantastic, so much they are in Camra’s Real Ale guide.
+Even better, the pub was awarded Camra’s Best Pub in Cornwall award for two years running!
 Run by Amy and Ian, you will always get a warm welcome.

-The pub has almost as beautiful views over the Tamar Valley as we do!
+The pub has almost as beautiful views over the Tamar Valley as we do; well, actually maybe better!

 We have also found the Royal Inn, at Horsebridge, provides consistently excellent pub food, and a warm welcome from Paul, which is about 15 minutes away by car.